Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 Develocity 2023.1 brings observability and insights into Gradle artifact transforms, offers a new Build Scan™ query language that provides new capabilities for specifying build criteria using complex logical operators, provides more insights into Predictive Test Selection simulation results and makes user access control management more robust.

 Read on for more details of these and other new features.

-Use version 1.17.3 of the Gradle Enterprise Maven extension, version 3.13.2 of the Gradle Enterprise Gradle plugin, version 2.0.1 of the Gradle Enterprise Test Distribution Agent, and version 15.0 of the Gradle Enterprise Build Cache Node for optimal usage of Gradle Enterprise.
+Use version 1.17.4 of the Develocity Maven extension, version 3.13.4 of the Develocity Gradle plugin, version 2.0.3 of the Develocity Test Distribution Agent, and version 15.0 of the Develocity Build Cache Node for optimal usage of Develocity.

 The Timeline view of a Gradle Build Scan™ now visualizes the time spent executing artifact transforms for project artifacts and provides identifying information about the transformations.
 This is particularly relevant for Android builds as artifact transforms are often a significant portion of the work performed.

 Artifact transforms are a concept from dependency management.
 When Gradle resolves artifacts for a configuration and finds that they are not in the required format, Gradle can convert them to the requested format by running artifact transforms.
 Users do not directly request these transforms; if a task requires artifacts as input, Gradle runs the appropriate transforms before the task executes.
 For project artifacts declared as file inputs, Gradle schedules their transforms between relevant tasks or other units of work in the execution phase.
 Artifact transforms can depend on tasks or other transforms and can even run in parallel to tasks within the same project.